bradenmweight/single_electron_polariton_methods/README.md

 **************************************
 Future plans are comprised of the following:
-  1. Need to add options to do Jaynes-Cummings Hamiltonian
+  1. Need to add options to do Polarized Fock States (PFS)